Occupational Safety and Health

 • Basic training and exercises on the HAZOP method conducted by in-house instructors.

-Training for dedicated safety technicians
+Training for dedicated safety engineers

 • Awaress of the Company’s safety and health practices